msa-em/guide-tem-simulation/inputs.md

 atoms = ase.Atoms("N2", positions=[(0.0, 0.0, 0.0), (1.0, 0.0, 0.0)], cell=[6, 6, 6])
 ```

 All these attributes of the `Atoms` object are stored in underlying NumPy arrays, which can be directly modified if desired.
-Convenient arithmetic operations also directly work for the `Atoms` object, so structures can be easily combined to create more complex specimens.
+Convenient arithmetic operations such as `+` and `*` also directly work for the `Atoms` object, so structures can be easily extended and combined to create more complex specimens models.

 #### Importing Structures from Files